 I have published in many high-level methodological journals, including Psychological Methods, Psychometrika, Multivariate Behavior Research, Behavioral Research Methods, Journal of Behavioral Data Science, and Assessment, as well as applied journals, such as Nature Scientific Reports, Intelligence, Psychological Test Development and Adaptation, Journal of Intelligence, and European Journal of Personality, and others.

 In 2012 I was awarded the International Test Commission Young Scholar Scholarship and in 2015 I received the Sanofi Innovation in Medical Services award for developing a system to improve the prediction accuracy of outcomes in intensive care units using machine learning models.

 Golino completed his Ph.D. in March 2015 at the Universidade Federal de Minas Gerais (Brazil), where he studied applications of machine learning in Psychology, Education and Health.

-Golino also holds an M.Sci. in Developmental Psychology (2012), an B.Sci. in Psychology (2011), all from Universidade Federal de Minas Gerais.
+Golino also holds an M.Sci. in Developmental Psychology (2012), a B.Sci. in Psychology (2011), all from Universidade Federal de Minas Gerais.
 At UVA, he will teach undergraduate and graduate courses on quantitative methods at the Department of Psychology.
 He expects to offer courses on applied machine learning for Psychologists and on the construction and validation of assessment instruments.

-Currently his research focuses on: 1) integration of information theory and network psychometrics to estimate the number of latent factors; 2) the development of non-linear dimensionality assessment techniques based on network psychometrics; 3) the development of new topic modeling techniques based on network psychometrics; 4) text mining and machine learning applied to several fields (including political science and cyber-security).
+Currently, his research focuses on 1) integration of information theory and network psychometrics to estimate the number of latent factors; 2) the development of non-linear dimensionality assessment techniques based on network psychometrics; 3) the development of new topic modeling techniques based on network psychometrics; 4) text mining and machine learning applied to several fields (including political science and cyber-security).

-Hudson is always looking for new collaborators, and for creative and innovative ideas and applications.
+I am always looking for new collaborators, and for creative and innovative ideas and applications.